alex-176/cpp_lib_updates/README.md

 ### Names visibility
 For simplicity in our examples, we assume all symbols have default visibility (i.e., symbol names are stored in the binary and available at runtime for name resolution).
 In practice, however, only public API symbols should be visible, and they should be explicitly marked as such. see [Introduction to symbol visibility](https://developer.ibm.com/articles/au-aix-symbol-visibility/).

-## Cases of possible changes and ways to add them:
+## Cases of possible changes and ways to introduce them:
 ### 1. a new function argument
 Change the function signature by adding a new argument with a default value and define an old function that calls a new one: